Mathematics and Statistics

 Students are not allowed to take a course above their mathematics placement.
 This policy is strictly enforced for the benefit of the individual student and for the benefit of other students with appropriate placements.
 Historically, students who have taken a course above their mathematics placement have done worse than students who placed into the course.

-Students are encouraged to review material and retake the placement test if they believe their placement is inappropriately low.
+Students are encouraged to review material and can take a paper and pencil placement test if they believe their placement is inappropriately low.
 On main campus, students may take the placement test a total of three times.
 Students on the BGSU Firelands campus who believe that their placement (via ACT or COMPASS) is inappropriately low are permitted to take (or retake) the COMPASS test only once in order to obtain a better placement.

 Prerequisites are strictly enforced with exceptions made only by the instructor.
 A grade of A, B, C, or S must be earned in the prerequisite course(s).